 The City of Riverside presented data to the Task Force regarding nitrogen transformation and losses associated with wetlands.
 These data support a nitrogen loss coefficient of 50%, rather than 25%, for the lower portions of Reach 3 of the Santa Ana River that overlie the Chino South groundwater management zone.
 [Ref.
 9].
 In fact, the data indicate that nitrogen losses from wetlands in this part of Reach 3 can be greater than 90%.
 However, given the limited database, the Task Force again recommended a conservative approach, i.e., 50% in this area, with confirmatory monitoring.
+The Regional Board approved the Task Force recommendation in XXXX.

 Eastern Municipal Water District also presented data that support a 60% nitrogen loss coefficient in the San Jacinto Basin [Ref 10F].
 This 60% nitrogen loss is only applicable to discharges to the following management zones that overlie the San Jacinto Basin: Perris North, Perris South, San Jacinto Lower Pressure, San Jacinto Upper Pressure, Lakeview-Hemet North, Menifee, Canyon and Hemet South.
+The Regional Board approved this site-specific nitrogen loss coefficient in XXXX.

-The 25% and, where appropriate, 50% nitrogen loss coefficients will be used in developing nitrogen discharge limits.
+The 25% and, where appropriate, 50% nitrogen loss coefficients will be used in developing Waste Discharge requirements for nitrogen.
 These coefficients will be applied to discharges that affect groundwater management zones with and without assimilative capacity.

-For discharges to groundwater management zones with assimilative capacity, the TIN discharge limitation would be calculated as follows:
+For discharges to groundwater management zones with assimilative capacity, the default TIN discharge limitation would be calculated as follows:

 TIN Discharge Limit (mg/L) =

-nitrate-nitrogen current ambient water quality
+nitrate-nitrogen current ambient water quality in the groundwater management zone

 (1 - nitrogen loss coefficient)

-The Regional Board will employ its discretion in specifying a higher TIN limit that would allocate some of the available assimilative capacity.
+The Regional Board also has the discretionary authority to adopt a higher TIN limit that would allocate some of the available assimilative capacity provided that it exercises that discretion in accordance with the state antidegradation policy (Res.
+68-16).

 For discharges to groundwater management zones without assimilative capacity, the TIN discharge limitation would be calculated as follows: